Impairment assessment

 If you have a permanent impairment resulting from your work injury, then an impairment assessment will be undertaken.

-You can choose the impairment assessor you wish to complete your assessment from a list of accredited impairment assessors.
+You can choose the impairment assessor you wish to complete your assessment from a list of accredited impairment assessors- external site.

-The assessment is done according to a set of published guidelines and involves you meeting with the impairment assessor.
+The assessment is done according to a set of published guidelines and involves you meeting with an impairment assessor who is a medical specialist accredited by the Minister.

 The impairment assessment will determine:

-• whether the injury has resulted in an impairment
+• whether the injury has resulted in an impairment; and

-• the degree of whole person impairment resulting from the work injury.
+• the degree of whole person impairment attributable from the work injury.

-A report will be provided to your claims agent to help them make a determination for any lump sum payments.
+A report will be provided to your claims agent to help them make a determination for any lump sum payments- external site.
 An impairment assessment is important as this will be used to determine your lump sum payments and whether you have access to ongoing serious injury support.

 Every person’s situation and injury is unique which is why it’s important that you speak with your claims agent about any questions you may have.